top of page

 Speakers

-The program includes a keynote lecture to be given by Rachel Green.
+The program includes two keynote lectures to be given by Roy Parker and Christine Mayr.
 Other speakers will be selected from submitted abstracts.

 KEYNOTE SPEAKER